by Calculated Risk on 1/09/2020 02:35:00 PM

 So I think some pundits have it backwards: Instead of a strong local economy keeping housing afloat, I think the bursting housing bubble will significantly impact housing dependent local economies.

 This graph shows the unemployment rate for the Inland Empire (using MSA: Riverside, San Bernardino, Ontario), and also the number of construction jobs as a percent of total employment.

-The unemployment rate is falling, and is down to 5.2% (down from 14.4% in 2010).
-And construction employment is up from the lows (as a percent of total employment), but still somewhat low.
+The unemployment rate is falling, and is down to 3.6% (down from 14.4% in 2010).
+And construction employment is up from the lows (as a percent of total employment), but still well below the bubble years.